Art Commissions: General Rules to Sell Your Art

 I’ve had students take on jobs that are way over their heads.
 They then come to my class and need help to complete the artwork, or for me to give them pointers.
 I make it very clear that I don’t approve of this.
 If you aren’t capable of completing the art without help, you shouldn’t be representing yourself as a professional.
 Only take jobs that you feel confident in doing, from start to finish!

 You must be SPECIFIC and have a clear understanding of what your client is expecting and what you are planning on creating.
 By writing it all down in advance, there are no surprises later.
-Write down all details that will be included in the art.
+Record all details that will be included in the art piece.

-6. If you really want to go pro and sell paintings, it’s also a good idea to get some legal advice from a business attorney and a tax specialist.
+If you really want to go pro and sell your art, it’s also a good idea to consult a business attorney and a tax specialist.
 Since every state has different rules and regulations regarding self-employment liabilities and income earnings, having these professionals in your court can keep you from getting in trouble.